lacework/terraform-provider-lacework/website/docs/r/managed_policies.html.markdown

 ## Argument Reference

-The following arguments are supported:
+For each `policy` block, the following arguments are supported:

 * `id` - (Required) The Lacework-defined policy id.
 * `enabled` - (Required) Whether the policy is enabled or disabled.